tabathadelane/critical-REACT/gatsby/README.md

 >
 > The internet is the next big magical phenomenon to come to Faerun!
 The seasoned and decorated group invites you to meet them and follow their journey.

-This site it an extention of altheas-blog (my first gatsby site) and a rebuild of critical-reactions (a repo built in Django and Vue.)
+This site it an extension of altheas-blog (my first gatsby site) and a rebuild of critical-reactions (a repo built in Django and Vue.)

 ### App Screenshot